 Pippali (Piper Longum) – How to Use?
 Health Benefits – Dose & Side Effects

-In Ayurveda medicines or remedies are termed as Rasayana; it is a formulated to serve as to vitalize or rejuvenators.
-Rasayana are mostly prepared by combining different spices, herbs, honey, clarified butter, etc. Among many Ayurvedic Rasayana Pippali Rasayana is one of the most popular medicines.
+In Ayurveda medicines or remedies are termed as Rasayana; it is formulated to serve as to vitalize or rejuvenators.
+Rasayana is mostly prepared by combining different spices, herbs, honey, clarified butter, etc. Among many Ayurvedic Rasayana, Pippali Rasayana is one of the most popular medicines.

 What is Pippali?

 Pippali or so-called Long Pepper in English is a unique spice that has all qualities that of a typical spice; it tastes pungent and mildly heating not hot.
 Pippali is also familiar as Piper longum or Indian long pepper, botanically it is known as Piper longum Linn.

 The term “Pippali” is referred to as the fruit of piper longum; the fruit is more beneficial and active when it is unripe.
 The fruits are often used as a spice and seasoning, they are used after drying it under the sun or sunshade.
 Besides fruits, the root of “Pippali” is also used as a part of remedy it is known as Pippali Mula in Ayurveda.

 Pippali or so-called Piper longum Linn is a thin climbing shrub that creeps and rooting below.
 The young shoots are soft; this plant delivers single unisexual flowers that are straight and spikes during or just after the rainy season.
 The male Pippali spikes are bigger, slim and are about 2.5 to 7.5 cm long, while the female Pippali spikes are about 0.25 to about 2 cm long.

 • Leaves: The leaves are dark green in color, heart or oval-shaped and are about 2 to 3 inches in length.

 • Flowers: The flowers on this plant bear during the rainy season, female and male flowers both are borne on different plants.